Building A Medicare Sales Agency

 - Selling Advantage and Supplement Plans- Some agencies will sell only either one or the other.
 This strategy makes the training process easier.
 By focusing on one type of product, unfortunately they are losing a number of sales.
 Many clients only want one type of product have no interest in anything else.
 Other clients may need one plan over the other based on health, budget and provider choice.
 Medicare Advantage plans can be a chore to offer due to the need for the AHIP certification and product certifications each company requires.
 It is worth the effort in my opinion.

 - Regardless of how you plan to bring in new agents, it is important to have a strategy in place.
 Most agencies use multiple methods to bring in new producers.
-It is equally important to decide if you plan to recruit licensed agents, licensed agents with Medicare experience, non licensed agents or all types.
+When building a Medicare sales agency it is equally important to decide if you plan to recruit licensed agents, licensed agents with Medicare experience, non licensed agents or all types.
 Whatever the choice, the agent needs to add value to the agency.
+Agencies utilize our free Medicare lead program to help recruting efforts.
+The program is fully funded by Crowe and Associates.